ECU FAQs

 • First-time users should follow the instructions on the screen to change your temporary password and set up your security questions and other settings.

-How do I sign up for Text Banking?
+How do I sign up for text banking?

-You can enroll in Text Banking by clicking on the “Go Mobile” button on the ECU eBranch toolbar,then select Text Banking Home to access the enrollment screens.
+You can enroll in text banking by clicking the Go Mobile button on the ECU Online Banking toolbar, then selecting Text Banking Home to access the enrollment screens.
 After enrollment, text commands to 454545.
+To learn more about common text banking commands, visit here.

 Identity Theft